Texas State Flag

 Official state flag after rejoining the Union, with standardized Pantone colors added in 2001.

-Symbols of the Texas State Flag
+Key Symbols on the Texas Flag

 Texas State Flag Star